IgorKrupenja/zaino/README.md

 1. Make sure you did everything in [Setup](#setup) and [Deployment](#deployment).
 2. Go to `packages/web-app`, run `npm start` and open [localhost:4200](http://localhost:4200).
 This will run against a deployed **development** Firebase project.

-## Acknowledgements

-- Dmitri Shastin for his ideas and sharing his inventory data with me.
-- All the people proving me with feedback.

 <!-- TODO stuff below needs update -->